Igor Rubinshteyn, MD

 Your tendons are fibrous bands of connective tissues that link your muscles to bones.
 If, however, you make a sudden move in the wrong direction, you might need tendon treatment from Igor Rubinshteyn, MD.
 As a board-certified orthopaedic surgeon, Dr. Rubinshteyn stays up-to-date in the latest tendon injury treatments and solutions, so you can expect fast, effective relief.
-See how Dr. Rubinshteyn can help you by booking an evaluation at his practice in Brooklyn and Rego Park, New York.
+See how Dr. Rubinshteyn can help you by booking an evaluation at his practice in Brooklyn, New York.
 Schedule online or over the phone.

 Your tendon can become inflamed, a condition known as tendinitis, or it can have tiny tears, which is called tendinosis.
 Most tendon injuries occur around joints, and you can easily injure tendons by: